AbhishekSingh1909/CSharp-FullStack/README.md

 ## Technologies

-- Frontend: SASS, TypeScript, React, Redux Toolkit,Material UI
+- Frontend: SASS, TypeScript, React, Material-UI, Redux Toolkit
 - Backend: ASP.NET Core, Entity Framework Core, PostgreSQL
+- Testing: Jest for frontend and XUnit, Moq for backend
+- Deployment: frontend on Vercel, the backend on Azure, and the database on ElephantSQL.

 ## File Structure
   - fStore